LittleFool/fuelrats-dispatch-aliases/USAGE.md

 Alias: `/psfrf5 client`

 Text: `client please press OPTION on your controller, go to Social and press R1 and L1 a couple of times to refresh your friendslist`

+---

+Alias: `/xappear client`

+Text: `your profile needs to be set to "Appear Online".
+Please, double-tab Xbox button on your controller, proceed to your profile icon, select "View profile" and hit the button "Appear Online"`

+---

+Alias: `/xadult client`

+Text: `please tap XBOX button, press RB 5 times, select your Xbox profile, and choose "My Profile".
+Check that you see "Appear online", then go to "Privacy" settings.
+Ensure Privacy settings are set to "Adult default"`